-We believe relationships and sex education is important for our learners as it allows them to be taught the facts of sex and relationship education in an environment that is safe, allowing learners to ask, question and expand on their own viewpoints.
+We believe relationships and sex education is important for our learners as it allows them to be taught the facts of sex and relationship education in an environment that is safe, allowing learners to ask, question and expand on their own view points.

-We recognise that parents are the first teachers of their children and view the partnership of home and School/College as vital in making sure our children are educated for the future.
+We view the partnership of home and School/College as vital in making sure our children are educated for the future.
 It is key that parents and School/College work together to provide a broad and balanced curriculum.